Disclaimer

 • disableAuthTokenExpiration: true or false indicating that the user authentication token does not expire.
 By default, this is set to false.

 • expiredAuthTokenTombstone: The duration in seconds for which to keep track of expired authentication tokens.
-When attempting to access Rampiva Automate with an expired authentication token, a friendly error message is be returned, and the current live user session is invalidated.
+When attempting to access Automate with an expired authentication token, a friendly error message is be returned, and the current live user session is invalidated.
 By default, this is set to 900.

 • downgradeWebWorkerToken: true or false indicating that the browser should downgrade the Web Worker token to make it accessible by scripts in the browser.
 By default, this is set to false.